Judit3/rock-paper-scissors/README.md

 ### Manual testing

-  - It was manually tested in different browsers, Chrome and Safari.
-  - It was confirmed that the image displayed, the result and the update of scores were correct.

-Summarizing manual testing was done to check common elements and how the perform on different devices:
+Manual testing was done to check common elements and how the perform on different devices:

-1. Clicking on the Navbar links brings the user to according page
-2. Clicking on website name (SWHomes) brings the user to the Home page
+1. Clicking on any of the buttons loads the right image on the player choice and the computer choice is automatically generated, trigering the win/lose alert and updating the scores
+2. Confirmation that the image displayed, the result and the update of scores were correct
-3. The responsiveness of the Home page
+3. The responsiveness of the web page
-4. The responsiveness of the About page
-5. Clicking on View Larger Map button of the map brings the user to correct location.
-6. Clicking on the Social Media icons brings the user to correctly allocated Social Media pages
-7. The responsiveness of the Gallery page
-8. The responsiveness of the Contact page
-9. Filling out the form user must fill in all fields in order to be able to submit and upload files

 Following devices and browsers were used: